ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 ### Conclusion

-By this stage you should have three Pi's each with NFS and MicroK8s.
-Stay tuned for Part 3 where we will deploy the NSF [csi-driver-nfs](https://github.com/kubernetes-csi/csi-driver-nfs) for Kubernetes, deploy [MetalLB load balancer](https://metallb.universe.tf/), deploy [Traefik](https://traefik.io/) and [Ortelius](https://ortelius.io/).
+By this stage you should have three Pi's each with MicroK8s in an HA configuration and a Synology ready with NFS.
+Stay tuned for Part 3 where we will use GitOps to deploy the following NSF [csi-driver-nfs](https://github.com/kubernetes-csi/csi-driver-nfs) for Kubernetes, [MetalLB Load Balancer](https://metallb.universe.tf/), [Traefik Proxy](https://traefik.io/) and [Ortelius](https://ortelius.io/).

 #### Disclaimer: Any brands I mention in this blog post series are not monetised.
-This is my ho
+This is my home setup